nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ### Light BPTs

-Outsystems had launched Light BPTs when I joined the SynciT team.
+OutSystems had launched Light BPTs when I joined the SynciT team.
 While normal BPTs would technically do the job, the speed gains would be marginal, since keeping history records, callbacks, scheduling, process table entries, direct launches, etc.. slows down the entire thing.
 Light BPTs are the perfect mechanism but with a catch.
 A 3-minute one.
 You see, fetching data alone for a single batch of records of a single entity can often take as much as 2 minutes or more, based on server latency, columns, attribute sizes, and more, nevermind the remainder of the process of updating fks and inserting the records.
 Here's how we setup the parallel migration logic (overly simplified):
 ![Parallel](../images/SynciTSpeedingUp/Parallel.png)